UK-France fish spat deepens despite Macron-Johnson talks - ExBulletin

 UK-France fish spat deepens despite Macron-Johnson talks

-ROME (AP) French President Emmanuel Macron and British Prime Minister Boris Johnson remained in rival positions Sunday in their country after Brexit, the Channel fishing dispute, with France maintaining its threat to impose sanctions on from Tuesday which could include a blockade of British ships.
+ROME (AP) – French President Emmanuel Macron and British Prime Minister Boris Johnson remained in rival positions on Sunday in their countries’ post-Brexit dispute over Channel fishing, with France maintaining its threat to impose sanctions from Tuesday which could include a blockade of British ships.

 The two leaders held a 30-minute meeting on Sunday morning as they attended the Group of 20 summit in Rome, and each addressed escalating tensions over fishing licensing as they held talks. separate press conferences at the end of the meeting.